 Anything that taxes your whole balance system is a good way to improve your balance, says Dr Mosley.
 “If you're over 40 you'll find standing on one leg can be challenging, doing it with eyes closed is even harder.
 If you can do over ten seconds you're doing well.”

-Beginner: Standing on one leg with eyes closed
+Entry level: standing on one leg eyes closed challenge

 Not as easy as it sounds, Dr Mosley suggests setting a timer for 30 seconds and standing on one leg, before switching to the other for the next 30 seconds.
 If you find it easy, try doing it with your eyes closed - the concentration means you’ll definitely feel your core working.
 To make it even harder, personal trainer Christina Howells has another variation.
 "Stand on one leg and tap to the front, side and back with your opposite foot with your eyes closed.
 I do that with clients a lot and harder than it sounds.